ibm-cloud-docs/Registry/registry_bc_dr.md

 # Business continuity and disaster recovery for {{site.data.keyword.registryshort_notm}}
 {: #bc-dr}

-Find out about the business continuity and disaster recovery strategy for {{site.data.keyword.registrylong}}.
+Find out about the business continuity and disaster recovery strategy for {{site.data.keyword.registryshort_notm}}, including your responsibilities and IBM's built-in redundancy measures.
 {: shortdesc}

 [Disaster recovery](#x2113280){: term} involves a set of policies, tools, and procedures for returning a system, an application, or an entire data center to full operation after a catastrophic interruption.
 It includes procedures for copying and storing an installed system's essential data in a secure location, and for recovering that data to restore normalcy of operation.